MicrosoftDocs/windows-insider/wip/at-work-pro/wip-flight-hub.md

 | 17604 | [2/14/2018](https://blogs.windows.com/windowsexperience/2018/02/14/announcing-windows-10-insider-preview-build-17101-fast-build-17604-skip-ahead/) |

 ## Feature updates for Windows 10 (RS4)
+RS4 is still in development and will release in the spring of 2018.
+Here are the interim builds we released to Windows Insiders.

 | Build | Fast | Slow | Server | IoT | ISO | SDK |
 |-------|------|------|--------|-----|-----|-----|